lucasheight/SonnenChargeHq-Adapter/readme.md

 This integration allows smart charging of your EV with [Sonnen Solar Batterie](https://sonnen.com.au/) and [ChargeHq](https://chargehq.net/).

-Coded in Microsoft .Net7, it would also be quite easy to port to other environments.
+There are implementations in both [Golang](./goService/) and [.NET core](./service/) with dockerfiles for both.

-This integration assumes that Sonnen API v2 is used.
+Also note, this integration assumes that Sonnen API v2 is used.

 ## Setup

+### .NET

 If running as .Net7 service update the [appsettings.json](./service/appsettings.json) with your relevant urls and keys and compile to your target
 platform: